crossplane/docs/content/master/getting-started/introduction.md

 to specific cloud provider settings.

 The following _Composite Resource Definition_ defines a {{<hover label="specVersions" line="17" >}}storage{{< /hover >}}
 parameter.
-The size is a
+The storage is a
 {{<hover label="specVersions" line="18">}}string{{< /hover >}}
 and the OpenAPI
 {{<hover label="specVersions" line="19" >}}oneOf{{< /hover >}} requires the